-Although it doesn’t support extensions right now, it will support extensions in coming months.
+Although it doesn’t support extensions right now, it will support extensions in the coming months.

 Settings app vs PC Settings

-The Settings app in Windows 10 acts as the classic Control Panel (Control Panel is still exist) and is definitely better than the PC Settings.
+The Settings app in Windows 10 acts as the classic Control Panel (Control Panel is still present) and is definitely better than the PC Settings.

 No confusing Charms Bar

-Last but not the least, according to Microsoft, Windows 10 is the most secure Windows ever.
-The newly introduced Windows Hello allows you log in using your face or finger print on devices that support Windows Hello.
-Like Windows 8/8.1, Windows Defender ships with Windows 10 to take care of virus, malware, and other threats.
+Last but not least, according to Microsoft, Windows 10 is the most secure version of Windows ever.
+The newly introduced Windows Hello allows you to log in using your face or fingerprint on devices that support Windows Hello.
+Like Windows 8/8.1, Windows Defender ships with Windows 10 to take care of viruses, malware, and other threats.